camunda/camunda-docs/versioned_docs/version-8.1/components/connectors/use-connectors/index.md

 ### Result Expression

-This field facilitates the mapping of a **Connector** response into multiple process variables, providing further flexibility in their utilization within the ongoing process.
+This field facilitates the mapping of a **Connector** response into multiple process variables, providing further flexibility of the variables utilization within the ongoing process.
-Additionally, the extracted values can undergo transformation through the application of [FEEL expressions](/components/concepts/expressions.md).
+Additionally, the extracted values can be transformed with [FEEL expressions](/components/concepts/expressions.md).

 To ensure process isolation, it is imperative to note that Connectors do not have access to process instance variables.